Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: The action of the Morava stabilizer group

-The following two results give formulas for the $[-2]$-series of the curve $\cC_U$, both integrally and modulo $2$. \myref{mod2u2} was conjectured by the author using the algorithms described of \cite[\S 4]{MR817210}.
-The proofs are due to Hans-Werner Henn. \begin{prop}\mylabel{intminustwo} The formal group law $F_{\cC_U}$ has $[-2]$-series
+The following two results give formulas for the formal group law of the curve $\cC_U$ and of its $[-2]$-series, both integrally and modulo $2$. \fullref{mod2u2} was observed computationally by the author, but was proved by Henn. \begin{prop} Modulo $(x,y)^5$,